 The past can be a good indicator of the future.
 Depending on sociopolitical atmosphere, interest and inflation rates, foreign trade, public debt, and export to import price ratios all influence exchange rates.
-Below you can find the average exchange rate for the past ten years.
+Below you can find the average exchange rate for the past week.

 The euro continues to remain in second spot in the world’s most traded currencies table with 19 states using it, up from the 11 that initially signed the common monetary agreement in 1999.

 Restrictions that the Indian government places on the movement of the rupee outside the country can be a reason why the euro finds increased favour in international payments, but close to 20% of the world’s population still uses the INR.
 There have been noticeable fluctuations in the euro to rupee exchange rate in recent times, and both currencies rely on floating exchange rates.